 The factsheets are published on the Joinup platform, which is a joint initiative by the Directorate General for Informatics (DG DIGIT) and the Directorate General for Communications Networks, Content & Technology (DG CONNECT).
-This factsheet received valuable contribution from the French Interministerial Digital Directorate (DINUM).
+This factsheet received valuable contribution from the French Interministerial Digital Directorate (Direction interministérielle du Numérique - DINUM).